elastic/kibana/docs/development/core/server/kibana-plugin-server.kibanarequestevents.aborted_.md

 ## KibanaRequestEvents.aborted$ property

-emits once when the request has been aborted.
+Observable that emits once if and when the request has been aborted.

 <b>Signature:</b>